WordPress A/B Testing: Best Practices and Tools to Optimize Conversions

 Each split test has a dashboard for its results and progress, with various charts showing conversion rates and improvement, making it easy to scan the results.
 Moreover, you get the heatmap and scroll map results for each page variant.

 Once you’ve finished the test, Nelio A/B testing lets you apply the winning variant to your site with a single click.

-The plugin’s free version lets you track one of the six available actions:
+The free plugin version lets you track one of the six available actions:

 - Page view